thatosmk/appa/README.md

 `appa open`
-> opens an existing tex document in a new branch and merges on completion of editing the
+> opens an existing tex document in a new branch(```staging```) and merges on completion of editing the
-> document
+> document.
+Also open a pdf and latexmk for easy editing and viewing.

 ## Contribution
 Clone and create a pull request